TimothyStiles/blog/posts/choosing-go-for-poly.md

 * Native [example tests](https://go.dev/blog/examples).
 (This is my favorite feature to prevent doc rot)
 * Native, centralized [doc sites](https://pkg.go.dev/github.com/TimothyStiles/poly) that automatically update with every release you push.
 * 25X faster and more energy efficient than Python.
-* Incredible dev tools/CI/CD/Devops ecosystem.
+* Incredible tooling/CI/CD/Devops ecosystem.
 * Incredible package ecosystem where most things actually run.
 * A dev community that takes code quality seriously.
 * No `pyenv`.
 I haven't managed individual dev environments for a project in YEARS.
+Go just works.
 * Avoid Docker and just ship binaries via [GoReleaser](https://github.com/goreleaser/goreleaser/) unless you need a container for a horizontally scaling application or something.

 ## What does Python have that Go doesn't?

 * A lot of scientists are familiar with it.
 * Maybe better support for machine learning frameworks?
-Funny enough alot of the models trained with python are exported and deployed with Go.
+Funny enough alot of the models trained with Python are exported and deployed with Go.
 * Just-in-time compilation lets you do a whole bunch of cool, funky things that wouldn't be suitable for production code.

 ## Go was the easy choice

-Looking at my criteria and the Go's features it's now probably a little easier to see why I chose Go.
-It often feels like most of tech moved on from Python and Ruby a decade ago, and biotech never really did.
-From a tech perspective biotech's obsessions with Python and R are off putting.
-Both are seen as unpleasant languages to ship things with but for some reason biotech still clings to them.
+Looking at my criteria and Go's features it's now probably a little easier to see why I chose Go.
+I often get strange looks from synthetic biologists when I tell them I'm using Go but to be honest every backend engineer and web dev I've met is *thrilled* that I'm using Go over Python......

-Now that you know why I chose Go, do you know why you're not choosing Go?

 Happy hacking,